eeshvardasikcm/fearless_simd_P_2-1/P_2-1_docs/eeshvar_das_designs_01.md

 where i can do vcs off of GitHub.
 This probably won't affect the ability to make pull requests, so I am going to use vcs elsewhere and then likely put any pull requests in one batch from my other vcs.
 ## link(s) to my designs
 * six axioms created with P_0S in mind.
+Precision P_0S with these axioms has initial work towards a safe math solution, acknowledging there's probably more powerful safe math available.
+The most prominent deviation, in my design, from [the fearless simd proposal #4](https://github.com/raphlinus/fearless_simd/issues/4) is the avoidance of relaxing during P_0S safe math by not attempting to get better accuracy using rounding methods or truncating methods.
+My design attempts to just do accurate and correct math by making entirely mathematical axioms to construct new calculation methods.
+The
 * next up from this [r02] of the first major draft would be to discover or create an axiom.
 * Now that this latest [r02] of the first final draft appears to have this description below attached to the [r02] revision of my design, it appears there is room for a sedond vector in the vector space.
 This might be the exact revision necessary to have taken this design beyond the looking glass of the fearless SIMD #4 issue (proposal).
 The objective of my design is to attempt reducing toil.
 It may be a good idea to declare an initiative to begin first implementation of my design starting at this [r02] of the first final draft.
 * naming convention for my designs is good up to this point.
 The second final draft can have a suffix 'd2' added before the revision number 'r##'.